The

 Run by a teacher, not a tech team

 It had to be simple to manage for a full-time educator, with no monthly platform tax and no developer on call.
-Owned outright, on free hosting.
+Owned outright, with a portable hosting path.

 Dignified, not a template